 - Any type of dress which brings about disruption of the learning environment for students

-- NOTE: The following apply to uniform AND non-uniform days:
+- NOTE: the following rules apply to uniform AND non-uniform days:

-Shorts may only be worn from start of school to October 15th and from April 15th to end of school year.
-Fleece and sweatshirts with hoods, hand-warmers, pockets or zippers are considered outside wear and may not be worn inside.
+- Fleece and sweatshirts with hoods, hand-warmers, pockets or zippers are considered outside wear and may not be worn inside unless they have a Bethany logo on them.

 Judgment, in any case in question, will be rendered by the administration.
 Any student not adhering to non-uniform day dress code, will not participate in the next non-uniform day, and parents will be called to bring appropriate attire to school.